How To Get A South Dakota Certificate of Exemption [2023 Guide]

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership, but they want to purchase office supplies tax-free, the seller should investigate further.

-- Keep a file of Certificate of Exemptions.
+– Keep a file of Certificate of Exemptions in case of an audit.